 Hydrodynamic modelling has predicted weak currents in the vicinity of the tug pens and tailwater discharge point and a corresponding low dispersion of sediment.
-Figure 5-5 shows that the accumulation of dredging-derived sediment one month after the completion of dredging to be very low with 1.3 mm of sediment modelled to settle back in the dredge area and less than 0.3 mm modelled to settle on the intertidal mud flats adjacent to the settlement pond discharge point.
+Figure 5-4 shows that the accumulation of dredging-derived sediment one month after the completion of dredging to be very low with 1.3 mm of sediment modelled to settle back in the dredge area while deposition on intertidal mud flats adjacent to the settlement pond discharge point was predicted to be less than 0.1 mm.